 So $v_0$ is a coupling constant, $v_1$ is a mass parameter.
 The Coulomb branch spectrum are exactly the same with the above realization by noting that $[x]$ and $[z^{'}]$ have the same scaling dimension.
 This isomorphism is achieved by exchanging $x$ and $z$ coordinates, which is also the mechanism for the isomorphism of the $(A,A)$ theory.

-A special case is when $k=2$, the first realization using the regular singularity is the familiar $(A_1, D_{N+2})$ theory, and the six dimensional theory used here is $A_1$ theory.
-We now show that they can also be realized by using just one irregular singularity of six dimensional gauge group $A_{N}$ theory.
+Let's make some further comments for $k=2$: the first realization using the regular singularity is the familiar $(A_1, D_{N+2})$ theory which is given by using six dimensional $A_1$ theory.
+We now show that they can also be realized by using just one irregular singularity of $A_{N}$ theory.

-There are more similar isomorphisms and the interested reader can have some fun in identifying the isomorphisms.
+There are more similar isomorphisms and the interested reader can have some fun in identifying them.